ChromaPDX/fallen-angel/README.md

 ### Redeem.bundle.js can be used as an exportable artifact

 ## Todo
+- attach heymint VIP list to claim conditions
-- paper checkout
+- customize paper checkout
 - upload real NFTs on mainnet
-- switch from goerli to mainnet
 - bump alchemy limits
 - on redeem, update image
-- attach heymint VIP list to claim conditions
-- finalize stripe
+- finalize stripe for redeem
 - testing!